-Our Bell segment has a strategic alliance agreement with The Boeing Company (Boeing) to provide engineering, development and test services related to the V-22 aircraft, as well as to produce the V-22 aircraft, under a number of separate contracts with the U.S. Government (V-22 Contracts).
+Our Bell segment has a strategic alliance agreement with a third-party company to provide engineering, development and test services related to the V-22 aircraft, as well as to produce the V-22 aircraft, under a number of separate contracts with the U.S. Government (V-22 Contracts).
 The alliance created by this agreement is not a legal entity and has no employees, no assets and no true operations.
 This agreement creates contractual rights and does not represent an entity in which we have an equity interest.
-We account for this alliance as a collaborative arrangement with Bell and Boeing reporting costs incurred and revenues generated from transactions with the U.S. Government in each company's respective income statement.
-Neither Bell nor Boeing is considered to be the principal participant for the transactions recorded under this agreement.
-Profits on cost-plus contracts are allocated between Bell and Boeing on a 50%-50% basis.
-Negotiated profits on fixed-price contracts are also allocated 50%-50%; however, Bell and Boeing are each responsible for their own cost overruns and are entitled to retain any cost underruns.
+We account for this alliance as a collaborative arrangement with Bell and the third-party company reporting costs incurred and revenues generated from transactions with the U.S. Government in each company's respective income statement.
+Neither Bell nor the third-party company is considered to be the principal participant for the transactions recorded under this agreement.
+Profits on cost-plus contracts are allocated between Bell and the third-party company on a 50%-50% basis.
+Negotiated profits on fixed-price contracts are also allocated 50%-50%; however, Bell and the third-party company are each responsible for their own cost overruns and are entitled to retain any cost underruns.
 Based on the contractual arrangement established under the alliance, Bell accounts for its rights and obligations under the specific requirements of the V-22 Contracts allocated to Bell under the work breakdown structure.
-We account for all of our rights and obligations, including warranty, product and any contingent liabilities, under the specific requirements of the V-22 Contracts with revenues recognized using the cost-to-cost method.
+We account for all of our rights and obligations, including warranty, product and any contingent liabilities, under the specific requirements of the V-22 Contracts allocated to us under the agreement.
+Revenues and cost of sales reflect our performance under the V-22 Contracts with revenues recognized using the cost-to-cost method.
 We include all assets used in performance of the V-22 Contracts that we own and all liabilities arising from our obligations under the V-22 Contracts in our Consolidated Balance Sheets.